5 examples of account based marketing done right

 B2B companies can afford to send out bigger, fancier, cooler swag to their prospects.
 But there’s a point of diminishing returns, and most companies will have reached it before they’ve even heard of you.
 If you’ve been to a trade show or two, you probably have more stress balls, cord clips, and ballpoint pens than you will ever need.

 Your prospects are in the same boat.
-If you want to get through to them by sending them free stuff, you’re going to have to get creative.
-At the 2015 Dreamforce conference, the tracking and analytics company Invoca made sure that everyone who booked a meeting with them would remember who they were.
+You will have to get creative if you want to reach them by sending them free stuff.
+At the 2015 Dreamforce conference, the tracking and analytics company Invoca ensured everyone who booked a meeting with them would remember who they were.

 They gave away Apple Watches.

-It wasn’t just the fact that Invoca was giving away a pricey, high-value item.
-An Apple Watch also served as a tactile reminder to remember the meeting appointment and follow up, and tied in with the communications-centric services Invoca provides.
+It wasn’t just that Invoca was giving away a pricey, high-value item.
+An Apple Watch also served as a tactile reminder to remember the meeting appointment and follow-up, tied in with the communications-centric services Invoca provides.
 The end result?
 Invoca significantly exceeded the lead generation and pipeline goals they had set for themselves.

 4. Intridea

-Taking a challenging or confrontational approach in a business marketing campaign is an extremely risky move.
+Taking a challenging or confrontational approach to a business marketing campaign is risky.
 Failing in an attempt to emulate one of the previous examples might get you ignored or forgotten.
 But if you try to get a prospect’s attention with a shot across the bow and you blow it, they might remember you, but definitely not in a good way.

-The web designers and developers at Intridea wanted to land a gig with the advertising giant Ogilvy & Mather, so they rented a billboard across the street from their offices in Manhattan.
-In plain white text on a bright red background, the billboard simply said “Ogle this, Ogilvy” with Intridea’s logo and a URL below.
+Intridea’s web designers and developers wanted to land a gig with the advertising giant Ogilvy & Mather, so they rented a billboard across the street from their offices in Manhattan.
+In plain white text on a bright red background, the billboard simply said, “Ogle this, Ogilvy,” with Intridea’s logo and a URL below.

 The risk paid off for Intridea.
 Ogilvy’s CEO called them up to arrange a meeting.